-Be it because of their shared love of running, a German Shepherd will likely get along well with a Siberian Huskey.
+Be it because of their shared love of running; a German Shepherd will likely get along well with a Siberian Huskey.
 As both breeds are known for their athleticism, it makes sense that the two breeds would agree with each other.
 Just be warned that you will most likely be going on many, many runs.

 A dog that goes with the flow paired with a breed that sprints at the flow at Mach 10.
 A labrador is well known for its easy-going nature, and when paired with the German Shepherd’s drive, they make an odd couple.
 But, they are both social animals, and as such, they will get along with active and energetic families.

-Do you know how that one high-energy guy in school was always friends with that low pep guy?
+Do you know how that one high-energy guy in school was always friends with that low-pep guy?
 Yeah, these breeds are that in a nutshell.
 The Golden Retriever is calm, composed, and always thinking, providing a nice counterbalance to the German Shepherd’s extreme energy.

 Like the German Shepherd, these dogs were built for herding.
-Athletic, intelligent, and a fierce love of the outdoors, a Border Collier makes a great friend for a German Shepherd due to their shared interests and herding instincts.
+Athletic, intelligent, and with a fierce love of the outdoors, a Border Collier makes a great friend for a German Shepherd due to their shared interests and herding instincts.

 Heck, they might even try to herd each other!
 But be sure to step in case things get out of control.

 While this is just another dog, it stands to reason that a German Shepherd will get along with other German Shepherd.
 Since they share the same traits, with only personalities differing between them, they can both act as energy sponges for each other.

 What Small Breeds Can Live With German Shepherds?